Breitholtz/HPC/Assignment2.md

 We use fprintf to easily write the header to both files, then we proceed to the main writing stage.
 It consists of a while loop which runs until an index $ix$ is equal to SIZE, i.e until we have fully written all the rows to the files.
 Inside we have a an if-statement which checks if row $ix$ is done.

-If the row is done

-After the
+If the row is done then we proceed to write it to the files with..... then we increment $ix$ and continue waiting until the next row is done.
+This repeats until the writing is finished.
+We the